AndersWik/anderswik.github.io/_posts/2014-11-02-Magento-Payment-method-fix.markdown

 When removing a payment method in Magento you can't open the old orders that use the discarded payment method.

 There is a "quick" fix for this.
-Before you try make a [backup][exportSQL] of the database.
+Before you try, make a [backup][exportSQL] of the database.
 Then change the `custom_payment` method to one of Magentos standard methods like `ccsave`.

 If you set the new method to one you don't normaly use in the store you can easily find them later.